Differentiation of Induced Pluripotent Stem Cells (iPSCs) into Microglia

 Protocol

-1. Day 0 (iPSC Plating): Detach the iPSCs utilizing Accutase and plate them at a density of 3.15x10^5 cells per well into a 6-well plate previously coated with Matrigel (0.5 mg/ml).
-Culture the cells in an E8-like medium supplemented with ROCK inhibitor Y-27632 (HB2297) at 10 µM.
+Day 0 (iPSC Plating): Detach the iPSCs utilizing Accutase and plate them at a density of 3.15 x 105 cells per well into a 6-well plate previously coated with Matrigel (0.5 mg/ml).
+Culture the cells in Media A.

-2. Days 1-4 (Mesoderm Induction): To begin differentiation into the mesodermal lineage, exchange the medium in each well every day with 2 ml of the prepared Mesoderm Induction medium.
+Days 1 - 4 (Mesoderm Induction): To begin differentiation into the mesodermal lineage, exchange the medium in each well every day with 2 ml of Media B.

-3. Days 5-6 (Hematopoietic Specification): Daily, replace the medium with 2 ml of fresh Hematopoietic Specification medium to encourage the transition of mesodermal cells into hemangioblasts.
-Note: FGF2 can be replaced with stable, cost-effective small molecule FGFR1 agonists TCB-32, TCB-541, or TCB-621 to enable weekend-free feeding and significantly reduce media costs.
+Days 5 - 6 (Hematopoietic Specification): Daily, replace the medium with 2 ml of fresh Media C to encourage the transition of mesodermal cells into hemangioblasts.
+Please note: FGF2 can be replaced with stable, cost-effective small molecule FGFR1 agonists TCB-32, TCB-541, or TCB-621 to enable weekend-free feeding and significantly reduce media costs.

-4. Days 7-14 (Myeloid Progenitor Expansion): Refresh the medium each day with 2 ml of Myeloid Expansion medium to support differentiation into myeloid progenitors.
-From day 10 through day 14, harvest the supernatant daily and centrifuge it at 300 xg for 6 minutes to capture detached cells undergoing maturation.
+Days 7 - 14 (Myeloid Progenitor Expansion): Refresh the medium each day with 2 ml of Media D to support differentiation into myeloid progenitors.
+From day 10 through day 14, harvest the supernatant daily and centrifuge it at 300g for 6 minutes to capture detached cells undergoing maturation.
 Carefully remove the supernatant, resuspend the resulting cell pellet in fresh medium, and return the cells back to their initial well.

 References